VStefanTab/Nvim-Config/README.md

-# Version needed: >0.9
+# Version needed:
+>0.9

-# Prerequisites: luarocks
+# Prerequisites:
+luarocks(optional)

+# Requirements:
-# Use :checkhealth and install the requirements
+Use :checkhealth and install the requirements